 Make certain driveline yokes are securely fastened at each end.
-A loose yoke can work free allowing the driveline to rotate uncontrollably.
+A loose yoke can work free allowing the driveline to rotate uncontrollably causing implement damage and bodily injury or death to anyone nearby.

 IMPORTANT: The driveline must be lubricated before putting it into service.
-Refer to "Lubrication Points" on page 50.
+Refer to "Lubrication Points" on page 49.

-NOTE: Wing must be lowered before removing the driveline from its shipping location.
-See "Unfold Wing" on page 22.
+NOTE: Wings must be lowered before removing the driveline from its shipping location.
+See "Unfold Wings" on page 20.